 Jeannine M. Kenney is a partner in Hausfeld’s Philadelphia office, licensed in both Pennsylvania and the District of Columbia.

 Jeannine’s practice focuses primarily on private enforcement of federal and state antitrust laws.
-She was named a Rising Star in antitrust litigation in 2015 and 2016, an honor awarded to fewer than five percent of practitioners in the state.
+She was named a Rising Star in antitrust litigation by Super Lawyers (2015-2019), an honor awarded to fewer than five percent of practitioners in the state.